 - Use white glue, such as Elmer's brand.
 Most 'school glues' do not have the correct composition.

-- Don't eat the slime - it isn't especially toxic, but not good for you either!
+- Don't eat the slime.
+Although it isn't especially toxic, it is not good for you either!

-- Slime cleans up pretty easily.
+- Slime cleans up easily.
 Remove dried slime after soaking with water.
 If you used food coloring, you may need bleach to remove the color.

 - I've got step-by-step video instructions if you would like to see this project in action plus I made a YouTube video of the slime showing what you will get if you use glue gel rather than white glue.
 Either type of glue works well.